luisalvesmartins/botconversationdesigner/README.md

 <img src="images/image4.png" alt="Export" width="400px"/>

+- Enable to add LUIS utterances when you are running the flow in debug mode.

 if you want to try some demo flows, when you press load load the url link instead of a local file: https://lambot.blob.core.windows.net/github/botconversationdesigner/GreenCard.botdesign